June 23, 2022

 For practical guidance on setting climate targets, download The Guide For Setting Corporate Climate Goals

 What is the Science Based Target initiative (SBTi)?

-SBTs are goals that organizations set to reduce their greenhouse gas (GHG) emissions in line with the Paris Agreement to mitigate the worst effects of climate change.
-Ratified by more than 190 countries, the Paris Agreement aims to limit the rise of global temperatures to 2°C above pre-industrial levels while also striving for a limit of 1.5°C.
+SBTs are goals that organizations set to reduce their greenhouse gas (GHG) emissions in line with the Paris Agreement to mitigate the worst effects of the climate crisis.
+Ratified by more than 190 countries, the Paris Agreement aims to limit the rise of global temperatures to well below 2°C above pre-industrial levels while also striving for a limit of 1.5°C.

 1.5°C vs 2°C world

 The difference of 0.5°C has significant implications for our world as shown below.

 Achieving the goal of a 1.5°C world means that GHG emissions must halve by 2030 and fall to net-zero by 2050.
 Businesses have a key role to play in helping us get there and can do so by setting and achieving their SBTs.
 The overarching vision is for SBTs to become a standard best practice for companies wanting to play an active role in the transition to net zero.
 By embedding SBTs into their ESG program, businesses can grow their competitive advantage and visibility as a climate leader.